 Várzea Forests: Seasonal Floodplain Ecoregions

-A large portion of the region centers around the extensive seasonally flooded plain in northeastern Peru at the confluence of the Marañon and Ucayali Rivers that join to form the Amazon.
+Most of the Iquitos várzea revolves around the expansive seasonally flooded plain in northeastern Peru, where the Marañon and Ucayali Rivers converge to form the Amazon.
 The Pacaya and Simiria rivers cut through this plain, creating a diverse and intricate landscape.

 Flora and Fauna